1.2.2 Uncertainty and Incompatibility#

 Overview#

-Quantum mechanics places fundamental limits on the joint knowledge we can have of two observables.
-These limits arise not from measurement error, but from the non-commutativity of the corresponding operators.
-This section defines variance and expectation value, introduces the commutator, proves that commuting observables share an eigenbasis, and derives the Heisenberg uncertainty principle.
+Quantum mechanics places fundamental limits on the joint knowledge we can have of non-commuting observables.
+This section explores the commutator, proves that commuting observables share an eigenbasis, and derives the Heisenberg uncertainty principle.

 Expectation Value and Variance#